JoaquinAmatRodrigo/skforecast/docs/README.md

 ## Features

 + Create recursive autoregressive forecasters from any regressor that follows the scikit-learn API
++ Create direct autoregressive forecasters from any regressor that follows the scikit-learn API
-+ Create multi-output autoregressive forecasters from any regressor that follows the scikit-learn API
++ Create multi-series autoregressive forecasters from any regressor that follows the scikit-learn API
 + Include exogenous variables as predictors
 + Include custom predictors (rolling mean, rolling variance ...)
 + Multiple backtesting methods for model validation
-+ Grid search to find optimal lags (predictors) and best hyperparameters
++ Grid search, random search and bayesian search to find optimal lags (predictors) and best hyperparameters
 + Include custom metrics for model validation and grid search
-+ Prediction interval estimated by bootstrapping
++ Prediction interval estimated by bootstrapping and quantile regression
 + Get predictor importance
 + Forecaster in production